LucasDesenv/ai-demo/README.md

 - Take into account the inflation every month.
   - NonFunction: find a public API to fetch the inflation for a given Country.

+### Missing reqs
+- Add docker
+- Add Scheduler for calculating the retirement goal every day
+- Find public API to fetch inflation
+- Find AI to perform data analytic
+- Add a Backend-For-Frontend API to create all the requirement data at once.

 ## Development
 ### Requirements